odriverobotics/ODrive/docs/can-protocol.md

 `0x01 << 5 | 0x0C = 0x2C`

-### Interoperability with CANopen
-You can deconflict with CANopen like this:

-`odrv0.axis0.can_node_id = 0x010` - Reserves messages 0x200 through 0x21F
-`odrv0.axis1.can_node_id = 0x018` - Reserves messages 0x300 through 0x31F

-It may not be obvious, but this allows for some compatibility with CANOpen.
-Although the address space 0x200 and 0x300 correspond to receive PDO base addresses, we can guarantee they will not conflict if all CANopen node IDs are >= 32.
-E.g.:

-CANopen nodeID = 35 = 0x23
-Receive PDO 0x200 + nodeID = 0x223, which does not conflict with the range [0x200 : 0x21F]

-Be careful that you don't assign too many nodeIDs per PDO group.
-Four CAN Simple nodes (32*4) is all of the available address space of a single PDO.
-If the bus is strictly ODrive CAN Simple nodes, a simple sequential Node ID assignment will work fine.

 ### Messages

 CMD ID | Name | Sender | Signals | Start byte | Signal Type | Bits | Factor | Offset | Byte Order